Bayesian analysis of the complex singlet model with phase transition gravitational waves: Parameter Estimation and Phenomenological Studies

 By exploiting the established mapping between the geometric parameters and the CxSM model parameters, we propagate the constraints on $(\Omega_0, f_{\mathrm{p}})$ back to the underlying model space.
 This procedure allows us to identify the regions of the CxSM parameter space that are most compatible with a potential GW detection.
 The corresponding NS results are presented in Fig.~\ref{lfv}.

-The posterior distributions obtained from the NS analysis can be directly mapped onto the Higgs self-coupling deviations, $\delta\kappa_3$ and $\delta\kappa_4$, using the relations discussed in Sec.~\ref{jvk}.
-Fig.~\ref{lmb} shows the resulting correlations between these two couplings in the CxSM.
-Each point corresponds to a viable parameter configuration capable of generating a detectable SGWB signal.
-Blue points represent the full set of scanned CxSM samples, while red and green points denote the subsets falling within the $1\sigma$ and $2\sigma$ confidence regions, respectively, in the spectral parameter plane $(\log_{10}\Omega_0,\,\log_{10}f_{\mathrm{p}})$.
-The black filled star marks the benchmark model used for generating the mock signal.
+The posterior distributions obtained from the NS analysis can be mapped onto the Higgs self-coupling deviations, $\delta\kappa_3$ and $\delta\kappa_4$, using the relations discussed in Sec.~\ref{jvk}.
+Figure~\ref{lmb} shows the resulting correlations between these two couplings in the CxSM.
+Each point corresponds to a phenomenologically viable CxSM parameter configuration that gives rise to a stochastic GW spectrum characterized by a specific pair of spectral parameters $(\Omega_0, f_{\mathrm{p}})$.
+Blue points represent the full set of scanned CxSM samples, while the red and green points denote the subsets consistent with the $1\sigma$ and $2\sigma$ confidence regions, respectively, in the spectral parameter plane $(\log_{10}\Omega_0,\,\log_{10} (f_p / \rm Hz))$.
+The black filled star marks the benchmark model used to generate the mock GW signal.

 As illustrated in the figure, the inferred distributions exhibit clear correlations between $\delta\kappa_3$ and $\delta\kappa_4$, reflecting how variations in the scalar potential parameters impact the shape and amplitude of the GW spectrum.
 Because planned experiments have little sensitivity to the quartic deviation $\delta\kappa_4$~\cite{ATLAS:2024xcs}, the vertical placement of the bands in $\delta\kappa_4$ is purely illustrative and does not reflect any physical constraints.
 Nevertheless, the noticeable narrowing of the red and green regions compared with the full scan demonstrates that GW-based inference can meaningfully restrict the viable self-interaction structure of the scalar potential, even in parameter directions that remain poorly constrained by collider measurements.